American football positions: Nickelback / dimeback

 In certain formations, the defense may remove a linebacker or a defensive lineman to bring in extra pass coverage in the form of extra defensive backs.
 A formation with five defensive backs is often called a nickel formation, and the fifth (extra) defensive back is called a nickelback after the U.S. nickel coin, a five-cent piece.
 By extension, a formation with a sixth defensive back, known as the dimeback, is called a dime package because it employs a second nickelback and the U.S. 10-cent dime coin is equal to two nickels.
 Although it is a rare occurrence, a team may also use seven or eight defensive backs on a play.

 Safety (S)

-The safeties are the last line of defense (furthest from the line of scrimmage) and usually help the corners with deep-pass coverage.
+The safeties are the last line of defense (farthest from the line of scrimmage) and usually help the corners with deep-pass coverage.
 The strong safety (SS) is traditionally the larger and stronger of the two, providing extra protection against run plays by standing closer to the line of scrimmage, usually on the strong (tight end) side of the field.
 The free safety (FS) is often the smaller and faster of the two, and is typically the deepest player on the defense, providing help on long pass plays.